The rise of big data in retail

 In response to the changing ecosystem and the rapid development of new channels, as well as increasingly higher customer expectations, retailers and eCommerce brands have begun to reconsider their tech and marketing stacks in an effort to better leverage customer data and deliver higher caliber customer experiences.
 This has driven many retailers and eCommerce brands to begin to consider whether a customer data platform could provide the capabilities necessary to unify and orchestrate their customer data and optimize every touch point along the customer journey.

 But, what is a CDP and why should you care?
-This blog, the first of a three-part series covering these very questions, will cover the three fundamental challenges that retailers are racing to solve, their impact, and leading experts’ insight into the subject.
+This blog will cover the three fundamental challenges that retailers are racing to solve, their impact, and leading experts’ insight into the subject.

 Access to data